What Animal Is Digging Holes in My Yard? 9 Types of Bothersome Burrowers

 Often, homeowners will assume only pests like groundhogs or moles can create holes in a yard, but insects and worms can be the cause, too.

 Earthworms can also disturb the soil, especially if they’re plentiful.
 They, too, leave behind mounds or clumps of soil in a homeowner’s lawn or garden.
-Lots of small holes in the lawn are indicative of earthworms rather than a larger mammal.
+Lots of small holes in the lawn are often indicative of earthworms rather than a larger mammal.